 4. Tight Geographic Service Areas

-PMax's geographic targeting is less precise than Search campaigns.
-If you serve a 15-mile radius and every click outside that radius is pure waste, PMax's algorithmic reach can bleed budget into adjacent areas you don't service.
+PMax's geographic targeting is less precise than Search.
+Serve a 15-mile radius, and PMax's algorithmic reach can bleed budget into adjacent areas you don't service.

 For law firms paying $8.58 average CPC or dentists at $7.85, even a few mislocated clicks per day add up to hundreds of dollars monthly.
 Search campaigns with strict geo-targeting and "Presence" only (not "Presence or Interest") provide the control PMax cannot.